Defconbots/2015_Competition_Rules/README.md

 Where N is the target number (ascii encoded) '1','2','3','4','5' or the character '*'.
 And TT is an ID assigned to you at the contest.
 Target number hit IDs will be addressed below in the "Call Your Shots" section.

+#### Example Serial Messages

+A contestant robot with an ID of 05 is targeting all targets (wildcard address):

+    [*I05]

+A contestant robot with an ID of 01 is targeting target number 3:

+    [3I01]

 # Competition Mechanics